kuyugama/addon-system/README.md

 ### Module Interface

 > Wait, what?
-My IDE now suggests me methods that I could call!
+My IDE now suggests to me methods that I could call!

 How this works: you create class-representation of the module - library instantiates it with addon and allows you to use it anywhere.